. . . your guide to visiting the holy places

 11. Continuing away from Calvary, the Rotunda of the church opens up on the right, surrounded by massive pillars and surmounted by a huge dome.
 Its outer walls date back to the emperor Constantine’s original basilica built in the 4th century.
 The dome is decorated with a starburst of tongues of light, with 12 rays representing the apostles.

-12. In the centre is a stone edicule (“little house”), its entrance flanked by rows of huge candles.
-This is the Tomb of Christ, the Fourteenth Station of the Cross.
-This stone monument, held together by a steel frame, encloses the tomb (sepulchre) where it is believed Jesus Christ lay buried for three days — and where he rose from the dead.
+This stone monument encloses the tomb (sepulchre) where it is believed Jesus Christ lay buried for three days — and where he rose from the dead.
 A high-tech photogrammetric survey late in the 20th century showed that the present edicule contains the remains of three previous structures, each encasing the previous one, like a set of Russian dolls.

 14. A very low doorway leads to the tomb chamber, lined with marble and hung with holy pictures.
 On the right, a marble slab covers the rock bench on which the body of Jesus lay.
 It is this slab which is venerated by pilgrims, who customarily place religious objects and souvenirs on it.